asouzujoseph/Bioinformatics-thesis-project/README.md

 # thesisProject

-This thesis project is based on comparative genomics and phylogenetics analysis.
+This thesis project focused on comparative genomics and phylogenetics analysis.

 These codes were used to analyze genomic data and show evidence of Co-evolution between Lactobacillus bacteria and Bacteriophages